GabrielFagundes/nodereact-test/server/README.md

 #Docker Server
 You can run the server using docker.
-Just go to mcfadyen/server and rund
+Just go to /server and run
 ```
 docker-compose up
 ```